martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 ### `slug`

-A `slug` field allows to persist _valid_ slug values.
+A `slug` field allows to persist _valid_ slug values (ie. strings that can only include characters, numbers, dashes, and underscores).
 In addition to the [common field options](#common-field-options), such fields support the following arguments:

 #### `max_size`